NCBI-Codeathons/The_Virus_Index/README.md

 2. Configure BigQuery access credentials

 Usage of this API requires access to GCP BigQuery.
-To set up authentication, please follow [these instructions](https://cloud.google.com/bigquery/docs/reference/libraries#setting_up_authentication).
+To set up authentication, please follow the instructions in the [section "Setting up authentication" in this page](https://cloud.google.com/bigquery/docs/reference/libraries#setting_up_authentication). **Note**: when prompted to save the JSON file with your key downloads, we suggest we save it to a filename _without_ spaces.
+In that way it's easier to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable :)

 **N.B.**: You _may_ be charged for using this API.
 Please learn more about [BigQuery pricing](https://cloud.google.com/bigquery/pricing#free-tier).